-Go to Mailing tab and choose “Use an Existing List” option from the select participant’s category.
+- Go to the “Mailings” tab and choose the “Use an Existing List” option from the select participant’s category.

-It displays the ‘select data source’ dialog box shown in below screenshot.
+It displays the “Select Data Source” dialog box in the screenshot below.

-Choose the Excel sheet in which the table created is presented and click on open.
+First, choose the Excel sheet in which the table created is presented and click on “Open.”

-Choose the table name and click on the “ok” button.
+Next, choose the table name and click on the “OK” button.

-Step 4: Arrange the labels into the table.
+- Step 4: Arrange the labels in the table.

 Click on each label one by one.
-While inserting the labels focus on the arrangement of labels and press “Enter” to add a label to the next line.
+While inserting the labels focus on the arrangement of labels and press the “Enter” key to add a label to the next line.

-Next, click on “update labels” option to apply the same format to remaining records of the table.
+Next, click the “update labels” option to apply the same format to the remaining table records.
 Then, the page is displayed.

-Enter the record numbers from 1 to 12 (varies based on the table size in the excel sheet) to merge the data to the labels to the new document.
+Insert the record numbers from 1 to 12 (varies based on the table size in the Excel sheet) to merge the data to the labels to the new document.